denten-books/plain-text/1-chapter.md

 ## 1.4 Rise of Simulated Text

-To encounter the universal Turing machine as a book---an instrument for symbolic exchange---means to recover the physical roots of computation.
+To see the universal Turing machine as a book---an instrument for symbolic exchange---means to recover the physical roots of computation.
 When viewed in the context of book history, the universal Turing machine signifies a consummation of several broad, long-term trends that begin with the invention of writing itself.
 The God of the Hebrew Bible etched his commandments into stone (Exodus 34:1).
 Moses broke the first set of tablets, but the word remained, for a time, immutable.
 The material history of literary computing begins with petrified words that endure forever, and ends with word as an electrical charge: animated, radiant, fluid, and iridescent [@mcgann_radiant_2001; @bryant_fluid_2002].

 The long history of the word proceeds in stages, from the immutable sign to the